 All flights between North America and Europe fall in the highest category, so your arrival at your destination needs to be delayed by at least four hours in order to qualify for the 600-euro compensation when flying across the Atlantic.

-If you're using the UK261 rule for compensation, the amount is pretty much identical when you figure in the exchange rate.
-It comes out to GBP 200, GBP 340, and GBP 520, respectively.
+If you're using the UK261 rule for compensation, the amount is nearly identical when you figure in the exchange rate.

-The EU261 rule only applies to delays that are within the airline's control.
+This rule is powerful, but it only applies to delays that are within the airline's control.
 This means that any delay due to “extraordinary circumstances” does not qualify for compensation, which leaves a little wiggle room for the airlines to deny compensation … or at least try to.

 By the letter of the law, delays that do not qualify for compensation include: